Andrej Kmeť: Life and work

-Andrej Kmeť (19 November 1841, Szénásfalu, Austrian Empire (today Bzenica, Slovakia) - 16 February 1908, Turócszentmárton (today Martin, Slovakia)) was a Slovak botanist, ethnographer, archaeologist, and geologist.
-He identified several new species of plants and created a herbarium with 72,000 specimens.
+In his spare time, he collected plant specimens and created a herbarium with 72,000 specimens.
+Kmeť issued the exsiccata-like series Flora Schemnitziensis [or] Fungi Schemnitzienses widely distributed among herbaria.
+He collected in the Hont Region particularly in the Štiavnické vrchy.
 He was one of the first researchers who carried on modern archaeological excavations in Central Europe.
+He discovered a mammoth skeleton at Beš.
 In 1892, he founded the Slovak Learned Society (Slovenská učená spoločnosť), which later became nucleus of the Slovak Academy of Sciences.
-He was also known for his bitter criticism of alcoholism.
-Andrej Kmeť was interred in the National Cemetery in Martin.
+He also was an initiator of the museum association in 1893 which led to collections being accumulated and the first museum which was established in 1906.
+He was also known for his activism against alcoholism.
+Andrej Kmeť retired in 1906 and lived in Turčiansky until his death and was interred in the National Cemetery in Martin.